0cjs/8bitdev/src/objects.md

   value.

-- __float__: Positive and negative floating point numbers with mantessa of _len_-1 bytes.
-(Storing the mantessa sign outside of the mantessa itself makes calculations easier.)
+- __float__: Positive and negative floating point numbers with mantissa of _len_-1 bytes.
+(Storing the mantissa sign outside of the mantissa itself makes calculations easier.)
 The first byte of data is the (always 8-bit) exponent (2's complement with reversed sign;
-  `$80` is zero) and the remaining bytes are the mantessa MSB to LSB.
+  `$80` is zero) and the remaining bytes are the mantissa MSB to LSB.
   See below for more details.

 #### Floating Point Format and Representation

-Floating point values always consist of an 8-bit exponent in the first byte, followed by however many bytes of mantessa.
-Negative and positive numbers are separate heapdata formats; keeping the mantessa's sign separate from the mantessa itself makes calculations easier.
+Floating point values always consist of an 8-bit exponent in the first byte, followed by however many bytes of mantissa.
+Negative and positive numbers are separate heapdata formats; keeping the mantissa's sign separate from the mantissa itself makes calculations easier.
 The sign can be determined from the high bit of the format number.

 The exponent is, in the usual way, offset by $80: 0 = $80, 1 = $81,
 -1 = $79, etc.

-The mantessa, when normalized, is assumed to have an implicit `1` bit before it.
-For simplicity we may decide to disallow denormalized mantessas (with one or more leading zeros) even though this slightly reduces the range that can be represented by a floating point value.
+The mantissa, when normalized, is assumed to have an implicit `1` bit before it.
+For simplicity we may decide to disallow denormalized mantissa (with one or more leading zeros) even though this slightly reduces the range that can be represented by a floating point value.